Francois16/Francois16/README.md

 - 👋 Hi, I’m Francois
-- 👀 I’m interested in finance, financial programming and web development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on financial projects or django projects
+- 💞️ I’m looking to collaborate on django projects
 - 📫 How to reach me